cakirilker/NETStandard/README.md

-## Xamarin.Forms/.NET Standard Project
+# Xamarin.Forms with .NET Standard
-> A basic repo for using .NET Standard in Xamarin.Forms project.
-It uses a Web API for data operations.
+An example project for .NET Standard in Xamarin.Forms.
 It's made to demonstrate/experiment project environment.
-Please also see NETStandard.API repo which used in this project.
+Please also see [NET.Standard.API](https://github.com/cakirilker/NETStandard.API) repository which's used in this project.